 We have a specific criteria that each course has to reach before it reaches the timetable.

-Our courses a checked by a Quality Panel to make sure they are recovery focused and evidence based.
-This made up of staff, students and peer tutors who assesses each new course.
+Our courses are checked by a Quality Panel to make sure they are recovery focused and evidence based.
+The panel consists of staff, practitioner tutors, students and peer tutors who assesses each new course.